gddavis21/CarND-Term1-P4-Advanced-Lane-Lines/writeup_report.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in class method `CameraCal.calibrate_from_chessboard()` (lanelines.py 162-244).
+I implemented camera calibration and distortion correction in class 'lanelines.CameraCal' (lanelines.py 155-252).
+The calibration code is contained in class method `CameraCal.calibrate_from_chessboard()` (lanelines.py line 162).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `nom_corners` is just a replicated array of coordinates, and `obj_points` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.

-The next step is detection of the pattern of chessboard corners in each supplied calibration image.
-A 9x6 pattern of corner points is detected in each image using the `cv2.findChessboardCorners` function.
+The next step is detection of the chessboard corners pattern in each calibration image, using the `cv2.findChessboardCorners()` function.
 With each successful chessboard detection, `img_points` is appended with the (x, y) pixel position of each of the corners in the image plane.

-`CameraCal.calibrate_from_chessboard()` provides some optional parameters that enable the caller to save diagnostic images of the chessboard detection, using the 'cv2.drawChessboardCorners` function.
-This was useful during development as a way to verify that the detection was working as expected.
+`CameraCal.calibrate_from_chessboard()` provides optional parameters that enable the caller to save diagnostic images of corner detections, using the 'cv2.drawChessboardCorners()` function.
+This was useful during development as a way to verify the functionality of corner detection.

-I then used the output `obj_points` and `img_points` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function, and store these as member data in the CameraCal instance for later use.
-After calibrating, the CameraCal client is able to apply distortion correction to any number of images with class method `CameraCal.undistort_image()` which applies the `cv2.undistort()` function (using the previously computed calibration data), and returns the undistorted image.
+I then use `obj_points` and `img_points` to compute the camera calibration and distortion coefficients with `cv2.calibrateCamera()` and store these results in member variables of the CameraCal instance.
+After calibrating, the CameraCal client can apply distortion correction to any number of images with method `CameraCal.undistort_image()` (lanelines.py line 246) which applies the `cv2.undistort()` function (using the stored calibration data), and returns the undistorted image.

 Below is an example of one of the chessboard calibration images, the diagnostic image showing detected corners, and the same image with distortion correction applied: